Bo Yang

 Talks & Services

-[2023.05] Invited talk about Unsupervised 3D Semantic and Instance Segmentation at VALSE webinar.
+[2023.05] Invited talk about Unsupervised 3D Semantic and Instance Segmentation at VALSE webinar (Video).

 [2022.06] Invited talk about 3D Scene Reconstruction, Decomposition and Manipulation at Xiamen University.

-[2021.04] Invited talk about Beyond Supervised Learning for 3D Representations at a CSIG workshop.
+[2021.04] Invited talk about Beyond Supervised Learning for 3D Representations at a CSIG workshop (Video).

 [2020.09] Invited talk about 3D Point Cloud Segmentation at MFI 2020.

-[2018 -] Regularly reviewing for top-tier conferences/journals in machine learning, computer vision, and robotics.
+[2018 -] Regularly chairing/reviewing for top-tier conferences/journals in ML, CV, and robotics.

 Teaching